the-ora/browser/README.md

 ## License

-Ora is open source and licensed under the [MIT License](LICENSE.md).
+Ora is open source and licensed under the [GPL-2.0 license](LICENSE).
-Feel free to use, modify, and distribute it under the terms of the MIT License.
+Feel free to use, modify, and distribute it under the terms of the GPL-2.0 license.